marciogualtieri/Java-PaintShop/README.md

 The colors and finishes are chosen at random.
 Every time you run it, you will get a different file.

-For reference, the ones used in the performance tests are available under the following directory:
+For reference, the ones used for the performance tests are available under the following directory:

     src/test/resources/input/performance